bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Range/compareBoundaryPoints](https://developer.mozilla.org/en-US/docs/Web/API/Range/compareBoundaryPoints "The Range.compareBoundaryPoints() method compares the boundary points of the Range with those of another range.")
+[Range/compareBoundaryPoints](https://developer.mozilla.org/en-US/docs/Web/API/Range/compareBoundaryPoints 'The Range.compareBoundaryPoints() method compares the boundary points of the Range with those of another range.')

 In all current engines.